solliancenet/microsoft-postgresql-developer-guide/04_EndToEndDev/samples/04-03-FunctionApp-Python/README.md

 ssl_ca=get_ssl_cert(),
 ```

-- Open the `requirements.txt` file and modify to the following.
+- Open the `requirements.txt` file and modify it to the following.
 The Azure Functions runtime will install the dependencies in this file

 ```text
 azure-functions